xleonzhao/ccnp-encor/17-wireless.md

 * WLC is embedded in an AP itself
   * embedded wireless controllers (EWCs)
+  * or both WLC+AP embedded in an access switch
 * EWC typically supports up to 100 APs and up to 2,000 wireless clients
+* Cisco term: Mobility Express

 ![](img/2024-12-09-11-55-12.png)